-We are always honored and grateful to see lives being rebuilt in the midst of destruction and tragedy as we see families and individuals find hope and joy through it all.
+We are always honored and grateful to observe lives being rebuilt in the midst of violence, destruction and tragedy as we witness families and individuals find hope and joy through it all.

 Staffed by incredible professionals, Roads of Success works with governments, hospitals, and humanitarian leaders to provide aid to those living in the harshest conditions.
-Our team and partners work with those who are the most marginalized such as disabled, underprivileged, and imprisoned individuals, and especially those who are victims of war and disaster such as refugees.
-We operate mainly throughout the Middle East using medical services, psychiatric care, midwife training, and education to meet the needs of those we are serving.
-ROS also provides water, food, clothing, blankets, and toys, and donated medical supplies on a continual basis.
+Our team and partners work with those who are the most marginalized such as the disabled, underprivileged, and imprisoned individuals, and especially those who are victims of war and disaster, such as refugees.
+We operate mainly throughout the Middle East using medical services, psychiatric care, midwife training, and education and entrepreneurship training to meet the needs of those we are serving.
+ROS also provides water, food, clothing, blankets, toys, donated medical supplies, and other basic needs on a continual basis.

 ROS Medical mission trips provide a comprehensive continuum of health services aimed at promoting the well being of people in underdeveloped remote villages.
 Volunteer groups of nurses, pharmacists, and doctors provide diagnosis and treatment particularly to unreached areas in Syria and Iraq.
 Our teams seek to: establish partnerships and training with local community health care workers; conduct community medical and wellness training; foster principles of preventative health care and healthy lifestyle living and thus improving their quality of life.

 ISIS attacks have caused over a million people to flee to the Dohuk and Erbil Governorates in the Kurdistan Region of Northern Iraq.
 Amongst those are refugees and IDPs who found homes within unfinished buildings in the area, such as Sigy Village just 30 km from Dohuk.